alttch/eva3/doc/security.rst

   incorrect certificates.

-* **Direct control network** network in which only :doc:`item</items>` management controllers operate, i. e. "productional" :doc:`/uc/uc` interfaces, TCP/IP-controlled relays, network sensor controllers etc.
+* **Direct control network** network in which only :doc:`item</items>` management controllers operate, e.g. "productional" :doc:`/uc/uc` interfaces, TCP/IP-controlled relays, network sensor controllers etc.

 In many setups, you may combine Supervisory network and Direct control network into a single network.
-As for security, this decision is not that bad, as far the primary goal to divide these networks is a comfortable maintenance.
+As for security, this decision is not that bad, if the primary goal to divide these networks is comfortable maintenance.

 Primary EVA interface is itself rather secure.
 Still, when connecting via insecure networks, especially via external Internet connection, it is highly recommended to:

 * use frontend (NGINX, Apache)
-* use SSL only (if the frontend is present - use it for SSL processing)
+* use SSL only (if frontend is present - use it for SSL processing)
 * use firewall and forward only one port to the server with an interface

 It is strongly recommended to access enterprise configurations with VPN only.